-The Earth is surrounded by a cover of air called atmosphere.
+The Earth is surrounded by a cover of air called the atmosphere.
 It extends to a few hundred kilometers above sea level.
-Just as certain sea creatures live at the bottom of ocean, we live at the bottom of a huge ocean of air.
+Just as certain sea creatures live at the bottom of the ocean, we live at the bottom of a huge ocean of air.
 Air is a mixture of gases.
 The density of air in the atmosphere is not uniform.
 It decreases continuously as we go up.

 What causes atmospheric pressure?

 Atmospheric pressure acts in all directions.
-Soap bubbles expand till the pressure of air in them is equal to the atmospheric pressure.
+Soap bubbles expand until the pressure of air in them is equal to the atmospheric pressure.
 Why the soap bubbles so formed have spherical shapes?
 Can you conclude that the atmospheric pressure acts on a bubble equally in all directions?

 Take an empty tin can with a lid.
 Open its cap and put some water in it.
 Place it over flame.
 Wait till water begins to boil and the steam expels the air out of the can.
 Now place the can under tap water.
 The can will squeeze due to atmospheric pressure.
 Why?

 When the can is cooled by tap water, the steam in it condenses.
 As the steam changes into water, it leaves an empty space behind it.
 This lowers the pressure inside the can as compared to the atmospheric pressure outside the can. this will cause the direction to collapse from all directions.
 This experiment shows that the atmosphere exerts pressure in all directions.

 The fact can also be demonstrated by collapsing of an empty plastic bottle when air is sucked out of it.